Anomalous Luttinger equivalence between temperature and curved spacetime: From black hole's atmosphere to thermal quenches: Far from equilibrium energy transport

-While initially $f(x)$ was chosen to be a sine squared deformation $\sqrt{f(x)}=2 \sin^2(\pi x/ L)$~\cite{Wen2018a,Wen2018b}, we consider more general deformations in the following~\cite{Lapierre2021,Fan2021}.
+where $t_p$ is the period.
+While initially $\xi(x)$ was chosen to be an inverse sine squared deformation $\xi^{-1}(x)=2 \sin^2(\pi x/ L)$~\cite{Wen2018a,Wen2018b}, we consider more general profiles in the following~\cite{Lapierre2021,Fan2021}.
+For concreteness the results of Fig.~\ref{fig:Floquet} are obtained for a profile deduced from a simple metric proposed in \cite{Lapierre2021}:

+represented in Figs.~\ref{fig:Floquet}(a) and (b).
+Note that such a profile is slowly varying, and does not yield abrupt changes of metric: we do not expect the type of anomalous corrections due to quantum fluctuations discussed in the previous section after a single quench.
+Yet, we will see that the succession of such quenches leads to manifestations of the gravitational anomaly.

 For a period $t_p$ comparable with the time of flight for particles across the system, two distinct dynamical phases are reached at long-time depending on the relative magnitudes $t_{2}/t_{1}$~\cite{Fan2020,Lapierre2020}.
 A heating and non-heating phases are characterized by the evolution of the total energy $E_{\mathrm{tot}} = L\bar{\varepsilon}$ of the closed system, which either grows exponentially or oscillates.
 Furthermore in the heating phase the energy density becomes highly inhomogeneous, localizing exponentially around a few spatial fixed points~\cite{Fan2020,Lapierre2020}.